Jim Leavelle: November 1963 and aftermath

-On November 24, Oswald was handcuffed between Leavelle and fellow detective L. C. Graves as he was being led through the basement of the Dallas Police Headquarters to an armored car that was to take him from the city jail to the county jail.
+On November 24, at 11:21 a.m.
+CST, Oswald was handcuffed between Leavelle and fellow detective L. C. Graves as he was being led through the basement of the Dallas Police Headquarters to an armored car that was to take him from the city jail to the county jail.
 Jack Ruby emerged from the crowd and shot and mortally wounded Oswald at point-blank range.
-Leavelle would later state that when Ruby fired and Oswald screamed "Oh!" and slumped to the floor, "I had to go down with him because I was handcuffed to him. ...Graves had grabbed his gun and was wrestling the gun away from him."
+Leavelle stated that when Ruby fired and Oswald screamed and slumped to the floor, "I had to go down with him because I was handcuffed to him.
+Police Officer Graves had grabbed his gun and was wrestling the gun away from him."
 Leavelle and Graves carried Oswald into the basement level jail office where Oswald was attended by Frederick Bieberdorf, a medical student on duty.
 Oswald was placed onto an ambulance to be driven to Parkland Memorial Hospital, the same hospital where President Kennedy had died two days earlier.
 Leavelle and Graves, along with Bieberdorf, rode in the ambulance.
-Oswald died at Parkland.

-Leavelle gave interviews in which he said he saw Ruby emerge with the gun and that he had jerked Oswald by his trousers to pull him behind him when the shot was fired.
-He noted Graves wrestling with Ruby and that Ruby was "still trying to snap the pistol".
-He also said he tried to talk to Oswald on the floor of the jail office but that Oswald never answered him.
-He also said he had known Ruby before and "had recognized him" as he emerged from the crowd.
-It was Leavelle who transferred Ruby to the county jail on November 25.
+Robert N. McClelland, who treated Kennedy and Oswald at Parkland Hospital, said that while at Parkland, Leavelle, who was waiting outside the hospital room, told him that after Oswald was shot, he claimed to have "leaned over Oswald and said, 'Son, you're hurt real bad.
+Do you wanna say anything?'
+He looked at me for a second.
+He waited like he was thinking.
+Then he shook his head back and forth just as wide as he could.
+Then he closed his eyes."
+Leavelle refuted the claim.
+Oswald died at 1:07 p.m. at the Parkland Hospital.
+The morning after Oswald was shot, Leavelle transferred Ruby to the county jail on November 25.

 Leavelle took a statement from Texas School Book Depository employee Victoria Adams on February 17, 1964.
 Adams had only moved into an apartment the day before Leavelle knocked on her door, and she had not yet notified anyone with a change of address.
 When asked why he needed to talk with her since she had already given her testimony to the Dallas Police, he responded, "Oh, the records were all burned in a fire we had and we have to interview everyone again."
 No evidence of a fire at the DPD has been uncovered.
 When asked by researcher Barry Ernest, Leavelle told him that it was during preparations for Ruby's trial.